A Comprehensive List of Hindu Gods and Goddesses

 3. Lord Shiva:

 Lord Shiva is considered the destroyer of the universe.
-He is also called God of Gods (Mahadev).
-He is very popular and is worshipped mainly in the form of a Lingam.
+He is also called the god of gods (Mahadev).
+He is very popular and is worshipped mainly as a Lingam.
 He spends most of his time in meditation.
 He has four hands and five heads.
 He carries a moon on his forehead and a snake around his neck.

 Other Important Hindu Gods and Goddesses: